 Step 1: Define the Purpose of This Interview Stage

 Before choosing a tool or designing a question set, be explicit about what the first-round interview is supposed to determine.
-For most roles, the first round serves one or more of three purposes: confirming that the candidate\’s experience aligns with the role as they articulate it (not just as it reads on their resume), assessing baseline communication quality and professional presence, and surfacing early motivation signals — specifically whether the candidate\’s interest in this role is genuine and informed or generic and undirected.
+For most roles, the first round has three goals.
+It verifies that a candidate’s experience matches the role, assesses communication and professional presence, and evaluates motivation.
+Recruiters use it to determine whether interest in the position is genuine and well informed.

 Each of these purposes implies different question types and evaluation criteria.
 Clarifying the purpose before designing the process ensures the automated interview generates the information you actually need — rather than a set of answers that are easy to collect but not meaningfully evaluative.